IsDaDev/CiscoAutomationTool/README.md

 ### How to use it?

-Edit the input file in line 73
+Edit the path to your input file on line 1

 ### How should the input file be structured?